andygodish/container-images/hashicorp/packer/proxmox/README.md

 > 2023/10/03 14:06:55 packer-plugin-proxmox_v1.1.5_x5.0_linux_amd64 plugin: 2023/10/03 14:06:55 [DEBUG] Error getting SSH address: 500 QEMU guest agent is not running

 - [Github Issue](https://github.com/hashicorp/packer-plugin-proxmox/issues/91)

+The issue is futher up the chain in that the VM in proxmox was unable to connect to the HTTP server deployed by Packer.
+This was due to the network traffic being unable to bridge to the IP address of the docker container.
+Setting the `--netowrk="host"` flag on the docker container resolved the issue.